Jake Gyllenhaal, star of Nightcrawler, told USA Today he doesn’t want to live in the spotlight off-screen.

 That’s an eloquent way of saying he wants nothing to do with social media and he is not the only celebrity feeling that way.

-The way famous people are attacked, ridiculed and criticized for the smallest imagined transgression or near wardrobe failure, is it any wonder that many of them askew the digital party?
+The way famous people are attacked, ridiculed and criticized for the smallest imagined transgression or near wardrobe failure, is it any wonder that many of them eschew the digital party?

 Let’s look at some celebrities and the reasons they give for not wanting a Twitter, Instagram or Facebook account.